-Advanced .
-Closed Loop Closed loop enable / disable This menu enables or disables closed loop operation.
+Advanced : Olosed Loop Closed loop enable / disable This menu enables or disables closed loop operation.
 There is typically no reason to turn off closed loop operation unless you suspect an oxygen sensor problem and want to disable the sensor.
 Note: Self-Tuning requires closed loop operation to function Closed Loop Closed loop limit The maximum percentage the ECU is allowed to deviate (+/-) from the base fuel calibration in order to maintain the commanded target air fuel ratio.
-This is set to 100% by default and under most circumstances should not need to be changed. #1 Closed loop speed This is the "speed" (gain) at which closed loop operation occurs.
+This is set to 100% by default and under most circumstances should not need to be changed. #1 This is the "speed" (gain) at which This can be set to five levels, 1, 2, 3 and should be good for most applic used as the closed loop speed ma applications.
+If the oxygen sense exhaust (more than 1 foot back fr This is the "speed" (gain) at which closed loop operation occurs.
 This can be set to five levels, 1, 2, 3, 4, or 5.
 3 is the base setting and should be good for most applications.
 4 or 5 is typically not used as the closed loop speed may be too excessive for certain applications.
 If the oxygen sensor is installed far back in the exhaust (more than 1 foot back from the collector in long tube headers), a value of 1 or 2 may be needed.
 Open Loop below this This setting is usually zero.
 If an extremely large camshaft is used (specs only typically found on race camshafts), the overlap sometimes causes a "false lean" reading at low RPM.
 In these cases, it may be required to put in a value of 1500-2000 RPM so the system operates open loop below this RPM setting Enable Open Loop below this Enable or Disable min RPM for Closed Loop operation Closed Loop #2 CL Min Coolant Temp Sets the minimum Coolant Temp for Closed Loop operation Enable CL Min Coolant Temp Enable or Disable min CTS for Closed Loop operation